AntonioTorres23/OpenGL_Notes/PBR Theory.md

 ![[Pasted image 20251209144456.png]]

 Radiance is a radiometric measure of the amount of light in an area, scaled by the **incident** (or incoming) angle $\large{\theta}$ of the light to the surface's normal as $\Large{\cos \theta}$: light is weaker the less it directly radiates onto the surface, and strongest when it is directly perpendicular to a surface.
-This is similar to our perception of diffuse lighting from the [basic lighting](https://learnopengl.com/Lighting/Basic-lighting) notes as
+This is similar to our perception of diffuse lighting from the [basic lighting](https://learnopengl.com/Lighting/Basic-lighting) notes as $\Large{\cos \theta}$ directly corresponds to the dot product between the light's direction vector and the surface normal.